Skip to content

 Overview

-Brev.dev is a cloud GPU platform that provides instant access to high-performance GPUs like the H100.
-This guide will help you:
+NVIDIA Brev is a cloud GPU platform that provides instant access to high-performance GPUs like the H100.
+This guide will help you do the following:

-1. Set up a Brev instance with H100 GPU
+1. Set up a Brev instance with an H100 GPU.

 Prerequisites